 3. How does codified academic knowledge (like that found in textbooks) work to discipline you towards particular ways of knowing?

 4. Examine a paper written for any other class: What was the role of rhetoric in shaping the information you used to form the basis of the paper?
-For this posting read any other paper in ROHS that you feel applies to your work (rhetoric of mathematics, psychology, theology, feminism, etc.).
+For this posting read any other chapter in SPTC that you feel applies to your work.

 5. You’ve been asked to cite source material all through your university career.
 How do the different styles (APA, MLA, Chicago, ACS, etc.) meditate the way we present and read information?